 Bill Fuller, founder of Tualatin Estates in 1973, is another noteworthy industry icon.
 Bill held leadership positions in many industry associations and played a pivotal role in the formation of the state’s wine labeling law.
 In fact, many industry insiders credit Tualatin Estate's first wines for inspiring Oregon’s strict labeling law that today safeguards the highest standards for wine quality in the United States.

 Bill Fuller’s wines won many awards in those early days.
-For example, his 1980 Pinot Noir and 1981 Chardonnay won “Double Gold” and “Best in Show” trophies in London’s prestigious 1984 international judging -- trophies presented to Bill by the Queen of England.
-That same year, Tualatin Estate was the first Oregon winery to be placed on the Wine Spectator magazine’s Top 100 list of wineries in the world.
-Upon his retirement, Bill sold his vineyard to Jim and it is now an integral part of Willamette Valley Vineyards.
+For example, his 1980 Pinot Noir and 1981 Chardonnay won “Double Gold” and “Best in Show” trophies in London’s prestigious 1984 international judging — trophies presented to Bill by the Queen of England.
+That same year, Tualatin Estate was the first Oregon winery to be placed on the Wine Spectator’s Top 100 list of wineries in the world.
+Upon his retirement in 1997, Bill merged his business Willamette Valley Vineyards and it is now an integral part of the company.